aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 jupyter labextension list
 ```

-If it is installed, try:
+If it is not installed, try:

 ```bash
 bash install_server_extension.sh